 The best piece of advice I ever received was from Irish Pro Golfer Paul Mc Ginley.
 He said, “Play as much regular golf as you can.”

-There is no substitute for playing Golf.
+There is no substitute to playing Golf.
 Play as much golf as you can no matter how talented you are.
 Always make progress.
 Up your goals every year but make them realistic and achievable.
 Learn scorable ways around the course.
 Don’t be obsessed with practising your swing on a driving range.
 Try to get better at scoring each year.

 It’s expensive and it’s a tough game.

 I would have played more golf rather than focusing on how great my swing was.
 You need to play as much golf as possible.

 “Hit it hard, it’ll land somewhere” – Tom Lane